hipe/tmx/lib/skylab/callback/doc/issues/046-the-iambics-narrative.md

 it has so far yielded a spectrum of phenomena ranging from smelly to indispensible.

+this is what a call to an iambic method looks like:

+    users_ = users.reduce_with :first_name, "John", :last_name, "Smith"

+most commonly iambic grammars use symbols as "keywords", often in pairs with their values following. parts of them often (but not necessarily) ilook like associative arrays.

 if it means anything to you, one way of looking at iambics is that they are a family of approaches to making a mini-DSL, typically for a method.